 Mehmet left us to settle in for a couple of hours and returned with his friend, Burhan.
 Burhan dropped us off at the kale (castle), which unfortunately was already closed, but we walked around it.
 Built on a mound, it is an imposing sight with a moat around the walls and much excavation work in progress.
 We learnt later that the Gaziantep Museum is working at the site, and believes the area to have been inhabited for 6000 years.

 A tour of the district led us past mosques and shops.
 The minarets were elegant, with coloured stones incorporated into their designs.
-We saw a school that had started life as a church, and like a wall we had seen from Burhan’s car, showed bullet damage from the 1921 defence of Gaziantep against the French.

 A crowd was gathering for the live broadcast of the Turkish version of the singing competition which at home is called Australian Idol and here is known as Popstar Alaturka.
 Three entrants remained for the final night, with Gaziantep being represented by a much liked young man against another man and a woman whose popularity must be enormous since her singing talent was not.
 Drinking tea at an outdoor café, we could hear that the local team, Galatasaray, had scored the first goal in the final of the soccer against Fenerbahce.
 It was a big night for Gaziantep.